pran-7-5/eco_style/README.md

 reduction of polic muscle and fire and vehicles speed.

 free speech.

+We may have to abolish the marriage, doesn't have any significance today= needs more thinking.

 reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
 But practical labs should remain the same.